mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 association token corresponds to a previously seen echo token and confirmation nonce to recognize an association signal.

-These signals could be exposed on only first few packets of a connection (those corresponding to the cryptographic and/or transport state handshakes in the overlying protocols).
-In this case, an on-path device would need to observe the start of the flow to establish state.
-They could also be present on every packet in the flow, allowing state to be re-established even in the middle of a flow with longer idle periods than the TO_ESTABLISHED timeout value.
-In this case, the series of exposed association tokens, echo tokens, and confirmation nonces can be observed to derive a running round-trip time estimate for the flow.

 If the association token and confirmation nonce are predictable, off-path devices can spoof association and confirmation signals.
 In choosing the number of bits for an association token, there is a tradeoff between per-packet